Accuracy of time-dependent GGE under weak dissipation: Accuracy of GGE: homogeneous time evolution

 \section{Accuracy of $\mathbf{t}-$GGE: homogeneous time evolution}

 We now turn to our main results: the numerical check of the validity of the $t$-GGE description in the hardcore boson gas with gains and losses.
 We prepare the system in a thermal initial state, $\hat\rho=\frac{1}{Z}e^{-\hat H/T}$, with the Hamiltonian \eqref{eq:H}.
 This is a Gaussian state for the Jordan-Wigner fermions.
 We stress once again that our Lindblad dissipators do not preserve Gaussianity, so under the Lindblad evolution the density matrix does not remain exactly Gaussian.
-Assuming that the density matrix is Gaussian is only an approximation, which we expect to be valid for large system sizes when $\gamma \ll 1$.
+The assumption that the density matrix is Gaussian is expected to be valid for large system sizes when $\gamma \ll 1$.
 In the following, we investigate the validity of that approximation numerically for finite $\gamma$.